Because if you’re making mistakes, you’re trying new things,

 How do you figure out what that is?
 How do you move forward with confidence and courage and EVOLVE your life instead of sticking with what’s known and familiar?

-I hope that sometime this week you’ll sequester yourself somewhere for awhile to think about the year ahead.
+I hope that sometime this week you’ll sequester yourself somewhere for awhile to think about what lies ahead for you this year.

-I walk into the forest behind my house and sit under a huge old alligator juniper tree for my thinking time.
+I used to walk into the forest behind my house and sit under a huge old alligator juniper tree for my thinking time.
+Circumstances have made that more difficult.
+Now I sit in my comfortable recliner with my dogs asleep at my feet and do my thinking.
 I urge you to find or create your very own thinking place and consider:

 · What do you want more of?